ergoplatform/ergodocs/docs/dev/Integration/guide.md

 #### Failed to sign boxes

-This error can occur due to too many inputs being collected in a transaction for dusty wallets.
+This error can occur due to too many inputs collected in a transaction for dusty wallets.

 ```bash
 Failed to sign boxes due to Estimated execution cost 1001580 exceeds the limit 1000000: Vector(ErgoBox(0275eb3a125bc02fe997cb98c0de8131bd9b2e4617110d